9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 The [Passphrase Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/Passphrase.pm) does this for processing purposes and the [PrivateNetwork Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/PrivateNetwork.pm) does it for display purposes.

-### Frequently made statements
+### Frequently Asked Questions

-1. **I don't know Perl.** If you don't know Perl, that's OK.
+1. **What if I don't know Perl?** If you don't know Perl, that's OK!
 First, the meat of the Spice, Fathead, and Longtail plugins do not have to be in Perl (Spice is JS and the others could be a variety of things).
 However, if you know PHP, Ruby, or Python you should be able to write Goodies in Perl pretty easily using [this awesome cheat sheet](http://hyperpolyglot.org/scripting) to help you in translating your psuedo-code to Perl.

-2. **I need help!** Please join us on IRC at [#duckduckgo on Freenode](http://webchat.freenode.net/?channels=duckduckgo).
+2. **Can you help me?** Of course!
+Please join us on IRC at [#duckduckgo on Freenode](http://webchat.freenode.net/?channels=duckduckgo).
 You can also email us privately at open@duckduckgo.com.

-3. **I have/need a plugin idea.** Please check out [our uservoice site](http://duckduckgo.uservoice.com/) designed for this very purpose.
+3. **Do you have any plugin ideas?** Of course!
+Please check out [our uservoice site](http://duckduckgo.uservoice.com/) designed for this very purpose.

-4. **I have an issue with an existing plugin.** Please submit a GitHub issue in the appropriate repository.
+4. **Where I can report plugin pugs?** Please submit a GitHub issue in the [appropriate repository](http://github.com/duckduckgo).

+5. **What if there are plugin conflicts?** The ultimate arbiter is the user, and that's the perspective we take, i.e. what is best for the user experience?
+That said, often times it makes sense to combine ideas into one, better plugin.

+6. **Can I do something more complicated?** Maybe.
+There are a bunch more internal interfaces we haven't exposed yet, and we'd love to hear your ideas to influence that roadmap.